 by Beth Kerber

-In our book, Think Like a Sheepdog Trainer: A Guide to Raising and Training a Herding Dog, my co-author, Kay Stephens, DVM, and I offer a complete chapter on how to select a herding dog and offer pros and cons to selecting a puppy, partially trained or fully trained dog.
-The book also addresses training skills for dog trainers and detailed instructions on how to teach specific herding skills.
+In our book, Think Like a Sheepdog Trainer: A Guide to Raising and Training a Herding Dog, my co-author, Kay Stephens, DVM, and I address more about the training skills needed for training a herding dog, managing a herding dog when he’s not being worked, how to select a herding dog, and detailed instructions for training a herding dog.

-Beth Kerber is co-author of Think Like a Sheepdog Trainer: A Guide to Raising and Training a Herding Dog, published by Dogwise Publishing.
+Beth Kerber, is co-author of Think Like a Sheepdog Trainer: A Guide to Raising and Training a Herding Dog.
 She uses her Border collies for managing a flock of sheep and herding competitions.